 Campers will be allowed to call home once a week according to a bunk rotation schedule.
 The rotation schedule will begin on the first Sunday of the session.

 For schedule, times and phone information refer to our Keep in Touch sections of the guidebook.

 Bunking is important for the camp and campers alike.
 It is important for camp life and important to your daughters happiness.

 When the bunks are divided, prior to the start of the session, this is what the camp will be looking at.

 Cabin Mate Requests

 Cabin mate requests are important so that your child feels she is comfortable with at least one camper in her bunk.
-As the bunks are divided, we try to honor at least one cabinmate request.

 Part of making bunk divisions, is ensuring an even balance of campers.
 We strongly believe, that camp is a great time for children to make friends outside of their regular circle, therefore if there is a group of girls coming from one class many times this group will be divided.

 Camp will need at least 3 cabinmate requests to honor at least one.
 All requests must be made at least 4 weeks prior to the start of the session.
 No requests will be honored after this time.
 No bunk switches will be made